-- A. All teams are to be present at the games counter a minimum of 5 minutes prior to the scheduled commencement of their game to do the toss. - i.
+A. All teams are to be present at the games counter a minimum of 2 minutes prior to the scheduled commencement of their game to do the toss.

+i.
 Any team failing to arrive on time will forfeit the right to a toss.
-The non-offending team can choose to field first or wait until the offending team has 6 players present and bat first. - ii.
-If both teams are late, the first team to have 6 players present will have the right to choose to bat or field first. - B. All forfeits will be declared at the discretion of the duty manager. - i.
-Any player known or expected to arrive late must be nominated by the team captain to the umpire or duty manager and opposition captain prior to the commencement of the game. - ii.
+The nonoffending team can choose to field first or wait until the offending team has 6 players present and bat first.

+ii.
+If both teams are late, the first team to have 6 players present will have the right to choose to bat or field first.

+B. All forfeits will be declared at the discretion of the duty manager. i.
+Any player known or expected to arrive late must be nominated by the team captain to the umpire or duty manager and opposition captain prior to the commencement of the game. ii.
+In dividual player/a arriving late meet take part in the metch preciding their ii.
 Individual player/s arriving late may take part in the match providing their arrival is before the commencement of the 13th over of the first innings.

-- iii.
+iii.
 A team captain may ask for the consent of the duty manager to allow a late player to participate after the 13th over of the first innings.
-This player may not bat or bowl and is regarded as a late player, not a substitute, and may keep wickets if their team is fielding. - iv.
-Player/s who arrive late to field, must wait until the end of the over in progress before entering the court and report to the umpire. - C. No player obviously under the influence of alcohol or drugs will be allowed to take part in, or continue in, a match for safety reasons.
+This player may not bat or bowl and is regarded as a late player, not a substitute, and may keep wickets if their team is fielding.

+iv.
+Player/s who arrive late to field, must wait until the end of the over in progress before entering the court.

+C. No player obviously under the influence of alcohol will be allowed to take part in, or continue in, a match for safety reasons.
 The duty manager or umpire must remove any offending player from the game.
 The player may face further disciplinary action.

-RULE 8 - PLAYER SHORT/SUBSTITUTES/INJURED PLAYERS
+RULE 8.
+PLAYER SHORT/SUBSTITUTES/INJURED PLAYERS